 A 'dependant' person is a spouse or a child.
-The following provides definitions of these dependant persons:
+The following provides definitions of these dependant persons: a spouse, in relation to a dependant person means:

 - (a) a person who is legally married to, and is not living, on a permanent basis, separately and apart from, that person; and - (b) a de facto spouse of that person.